bendurham441/wtoTableGrabber/README.md

 ## Setup
-Download the correct Chrome driver correlating with the version of Chrome you are running.
-Rename in to chromedriver and place it in the directory with the script
+Download the correct Chrome driver correlating with the version of Chrome you are running from
+[this site](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Rename in to chromedriver and place it in the directory with the script.